microtron-workstation/microtron/README.md

 #### Application-Level Dataflow Structures

-There are pre-built modules implementing different module structures, allowing modules to be composed with others in chain and graph structures that are local to the application itself, rather than to the process-level graph.
-Additionally, since the structural containers implement the `Module` trait themselves, the application-level structures can theoretically be nested infinitely deep, allowing complex application-level dataflow structures to be used for digital instruments and effects.
+There are pre-built modules implementing different data structures, allowing modules to be composed in chain and graph structures that are made to be embedded within a process-level module.
+Additionally, since the data structures implement `Module` themselves, they can be nested as many layers deep as desired, allowing the usage of complex dataflow structures to implement digital instruments and effects.

 #### Extensible Design